 The six episode series, launching on October 14 at 12.30pm on Channel 9, will allow viewers to learn from industry experts about how to make the most of their investments, and demonstrate how anyone can think like an investor.
 It begins with former Neighbours star Blair McDonough realising he and his family are completely unprepared for retirement, and follows his journey of learning how to grow his wealth from the best money masters around the world.

-Vanessa says, “Although these numbers highlight the ‘worst case’ situation, preparing for this low growth scenario is essential because it’s been occurring in countries like Japan for the past two decades, so there is nothing to say it won’t happen to us too.”
+Vanessa says, “although these numbers highlight the ‘worst case’ situation, preparing for this low growth scenario is essential because it’s been occurring in countries like Japan for the past two decades, so there is nothing to say it won’t happen to us too.”

 Luckily, an enormous $3.5 trillion dollars is expected to be passed on from Australian Baby Boomers to their children over the next twenty years.
-Calculations reflect that from this, 75% of all Gen X & Y with surviving parents will inherit $110,000, and if invested wisely, these funds could set up Gen X and Y’s future.
+Calculations reflect that from this, 75 per cent of all Gen X & Y with surviving parents will inherit $110,000, and if invested wisely, these funds could set up Gen X and Y’s future.
 However, without smart investment, this would create a significant event that’s being dubbed ‘the economic tsunami’.

-Vanessa Stoykov explains, “The expected inheritance figure is a huge amount of money that Gen X and Y is predicted to receive, however the unfortunate truth is that Australians simply don’t know how to invest it.
+Vanessa Stoykov explains, “the expected inheritance figure is a huge amount of money that Gen X and Y is predicted to receive, however the unfortunate truth is that Australians simply don’t know how to invest it.
 Through decades of experience in the wealth creation space I’ve learnt that to truly grow long term wealth, people need to ‘unlearn’ everything they think they know about money.”

 Vanessa adds, “I can wholeheartedly relate to why people get overwhelmed when it comes to thinking about their retirement funds.
 For most people retirement seems like forever, or not something they are going to be able to do.
 The good news is that reinvention is the new retirement, and it’s entirely possible for Generation X and Y to achieve their goals.